libbyshoop/csinparallel/README.rst

 	3. copy that file and put it into ~/github/csinparallel/modules/YourModuleName/source/_static

-Note that the extention is css_t, not css, you have to make sure you have css_t in extension, not filename.
+:note: Note that the extention is css_t, not css - you have to make sure you have css_t in the extension, not the filename.

-Note that We recommnand you take the defualt.css and modify it to create your own template.
+We recommend you take the default.css and modify it to create your own template.

 3. About the changes we made